The geometry of jamming algorithms in the random Lorentz gas

-\paragraph{Fractal Basins --} The basin of attractions for a given (deterministic) algorithm is the ensemble of all initial configurations $\mathbf{x}_\mathrm{in}$ that reach a same IS.
+The basin of attraction $\mathcal{B}^\mathrm{alg}_\mathrm{IS}$ for a given (deterministic) algorithm is the ensemble of all initial configurations $\mathbf{x}_\mathrm{in}$ that reach a same IS.
+Its volume is proportional to the algorithmic probability to sample that IS.
 For VA-max in $d=2$, a geometrical analysis of these basins is straightforward.
 Because every trajectory starting within a given DS flows towards the VV at its circumcenter, the flow of trajectories clusters all DSs that flow to the same IS.
 The basin of attraction of each IS is therefore a pure \emph{Delaunay basin}

 where $a,b$ are DS and $\text{circ}(a)$ is the circumcenter of $a$.
 Put differently, the basins of attraction can be decomposed as one stable DS surrounded by unstable DSs.
-Interestingly, Delaunay basins are exactly the basins of attraction of the CALiPPSO linear optimization algorithm~\cite{artiaco2022} (see Appendix \ref{app:CAL} for details).
-As can be seen in Fig.~\ref{fig:Fig1}e, the resulting basins are heterogeneous in shape and not necessarily convex.
-For VA-max in $d>2$, although a similar decomposition does not exactly describe basins -- some of the initial simplexes having more than one unstable direction -- numerical results suggest it is nevertheless a very good approximation, especially for large $d$.
+As can be seen in Fig.~\ref{fig:Fig1}e, in $d=2$ the resulting basins are heterogeneous in shape and, in contrast to the cells in Voronoi or Delaunay tessellations, not necessarily convex.
+From the definition of a Delaunay basin, a simple greedy algorithm naturally follows: at each step, the tracer moves to the circumcenter defined by the vertices of the Delaunay simplex (DS) that currently contains it.
+In other words, it displaces the tracer to a nearby Voronoi vertex that most increases its radius (SI Appendix).
+Remarkably, in the RLG, this procedure is equivalent to the CALiPPSO linear optimization algorithm~\cite{artiaco2020,artiaco2022}.
+As a result, basins of attraction for this scheme exactly correspond to Delaunay basins in all $d$.
+For VA-max in $d>2$, although a similar decomposition does not exactly describe basins due to the initial simplex having more than one unstable direction, numerical results suggest it is nevertheless a very good approximation, especially for large $d$ (SI Appendix).

-The characteristic tree-like organization of DS within a Delaunay basin (see Fig.~\ref{fig:Fig4}b) hints at a fractal-like shape for polytopic basins.
-In order to characterize their organization more systematically, we consider the joint distribution of basin volume $V_{\mathcal{D}_\mathrm{IS}}$ and circumcenter radius $r_\mathrm{IS}$ (Fig.~\ref{fig:Fig4}(c)).
-In all $d$, the basin volume grows much faster than for compact objects, for which $V\propto r^d$, consistent with basins becoming increasingly fractal-like with $d$.
-Given that the number of simplexes within a typical basin scales exponentially with $d$ (due to the scarcity of stable DS), we therefore expect that even in moderately high dimensions, typical basins exhibit a distinctly fractal-like geometry.
+The basin structure of any greedy algorithm naturally forms a tree-like graph.
+The root vertex is then the stable DS, each node corresponds to a simplex, and each edge represents the algorithmic step from one simplex to another.
+Figures~\ref{fig:Fig4}(a)-(b) depict the tree-like organization of DSs within a Delaunay basin, derived using the Eq.~\ref{eq:DelB} definition, after numerically tessellating the space into DSs.
+Given that the number of simplexes within a typical basin scales exponentially with $d$ (due to the above-mentioned scarcity of stable DSs), we expect that, even in moderately high dimensions, basins exhibit intricate graph structures with non-trivial fractal dimensions (SI Appendix).